YinHk-Notes/javascript-cheatsheet-and-note/problems/scope.md

 # Scope
 ## Global Scope & Local Scope

+### Global
-A variable declared outside a function and outside any block, becomes **GLOBAL**.
+- A variable declared outside a function and outside any block, becomes **GLOBAL**.
+- Variables declared Globally (outside any function) have Global Scope.
+- Global variables can be accessed from anywhere in a JavaScript program.
+- Variables declared with `var`, `let` and `const` are quite similar when declared outside a block.

 ```jsx
 //global scope